arighi/virtme-ng/README.md

    $ vng --console-client
 ```

- - Enable ssh in the vng guest:
+ - Enable SSH in the vng guest:
 ```
    # Start the vng instance with ssh server support:
    $ vng --ssh